Who Is Eligible for PRE-LAW SUMMER INSTITUTE : Graduating seniors or graduates who plan to attend law school in the

 When will it start?

-The residential portion of the summer institute will be held in June 2019.
-An online synchronous (“working together at the same time”) seminar, which is a part of the Pre-Law Summer Institute, will be held two weeks prior to the residential portion of the institute.
+The residential portion of the summer institute will be held June 9 – July 6, 2019.
+An online synchronous (“working together at the same time”) seminar, which is a part of the Pre-Law Summer Institute, will be held May 28 – June 7, 2019.
 This online course is mandatory.

 Where will it be held?

 How long will it last?

 This year the residential portion of the summer institute will be six weeks long.
 The synchronous online part of the program will begin two weeks prior to the residential portion and is a mandatory, important part of the institute.

 Who is eligible to participate?